lukejacksonn/hyperapp-firebase-auth/README.md

 ## Usage

-Assuming you now have a Firebase project and have configured it on the frontend; then all that is left to do is to list `fauth` in your hyperapp mixins (if you want to make it look pretty also, then you will want to include [styles.css](https://github.com/lukejacksonn/fauth/blob/master/styles.css) in your project).
+Assuming you now have a Firebase project and have configured it on the frontend; then all that is left to do is to include `firebaseAuth` in your hyperapp mixins (if you want to make it look pretty also, then you will want to include [styles.css](https://github.com/lukejacksonn/hyperapp-firebase-auth/blob/master/styles.css) in your project).

 ```
 import { app, h } from 'hyperapp'
-import fauth from 'hyperapp-fauth'
+import { firebaseAuth } from 'hyperapp-firebase-auth'

 app({
   state: {},
   view: state =>
-    h('main', { auth: true }, `Hello ${state.fauth.user.uid}!`),
+    h('main', { auth: true }, `Hello ${state.firebaseAuth.user.uid}!`),
-  mixins: [fauth]
+  mixins: [firebaseAuth]
 })
 ```